-I have been working a lot more on the Comprehensible Philosophy Dictionary.
+I have been working a lot more on the Comprehensible Philosophy Dictionary (a work in progress).
 There will be many corrections coming soon in addition to many new definitions.
 You can let me know if any of these definitions should be improved or if I am still missing an important philosophy term.
 The new definitions I am planning on adding are the following:

 The Absolute – A term for “God” or “the Good.”